 Raspberry jam.
 Raspberry pancakes.
 Raspberry smoothies.
 Raspberry ravioli.
 I’VE DONE IT ALL.
 Oh and obviously putting them all over my Overnight Steel Cut Oatmeal!

 Last weekend I was perusing the blog for a work week snack and stumbled upon my beloved Blueberry Oatmeal Snack Bars recipe.
 I messed with the jam a bit, added a splash of almond extract, subbed raspberries for bloobs, and voila!
 The newest version of nomtastical fruit bars were birthed.

 I chowed down on three bars plus thirty seven million crumbs the day I made them.
 The boyf proceeded to take three a day in his lil’ lunch box and before we knew it, they ceased to exist.

 Do you know what that meeeeeeeans?

 “Hey, boo?
 Would you mind not taking raspberry bars in your lunch today cuz like, I’ve only had three and they’re almost extinct.”
 INSERT TEAR DROP EMOJI HERE.

 I’m a big fan of buying oat flour for convenience factor but you can certainly make your own by grinding old-fashioned oats in the blender.
-I think a portion of almond meal would be quite lovely here, too!
+I think a portion of almond meal would be quite lovely in these Vegan Raspberry Oatmeal Bars, too!
 I’ll be sure to try that when I make a….peach version.

-This recipe has a) breakfast potential, b) snack potential, c) dessert potential, d) all off the above.
+This fruity oatmeal bar recipe has a) breakfast potential, b) snack potential, c) dessert potential, d) all off the above.
 D!!!
 I loved these warmed in the microwave with a scoop of vanilla ice cream.
+What a dream!